MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ### Remarks

 Calling `begin()` on an `input_iterator` more than once results in undefined behavior.
-This implies that if a type only models `input_iterator`, it isn't multi-pass and can read an element only once.
+A type that only models `input_iterator` isn't multi-pass.
 Consider reading from standard input (`cin`) for example.
 In this case, you can only read the current element once and you can't re-read characters you've already read.
 An `input_iterator` only reads forward, not backwards.

 ### Example: `input_iterator`